 - Poison ivy, oak, and sumac facts

-- What causes the rash?
-How do I identify poison ivy, oak, and sumac?
+- What are poison ivy, poison oak, and poison sumac?

-- Is a rash from poison ivy, oak, and sumac dermatitis contagious?
+- What causes a poison ivy, oak, or sumac rash?

-- What are risk factors for poison ivy, oak, and sumac dermatitis?
+- What are risk factors for poison ivy, oak, or sumac rash?

-- How is the dermatitis of poison ivy, oak, and sumac diagnosed?
+- How do physicians diagnose poison ivy, oak, and sumac rashes?

-- What is the treatment for poison ivy, oak, and sumac dermatitis?
+- What is the treatment for a poison ivy, oak, or sumac rash?

-- What is the prognosis (outlook) for poison ivy, oak, and sumac dermatitis?
+- What is the prognosis of a poison ivy, oak, or sumac rash?